+I have read and understand the Levittown School District Extra-Curricular Code of Conduct and this form.
+I accept my responsibilities to them.

+Signature of Student

-I have read and understand the Lev this form.
-I accept my responsibility ittown School District Extra-Curricular Code of Condies to them. luct and Signature of Student Date this form.
-I accept my respons ittown School District Extra-Curricular Code of Condibilities to them.
-I request and give my permissiny and all Extra-Curricular activities.
-Signature of Parent Date • cipate in try-outs, practice or contests until this some school.
-Please sign above, detach from the Cothe coach/club advisor. Ü
+I have read and understand the Levittown School District Extra-Curricular Code of Conduct and this form.
+I accept my responsibilities to them.
+I request and give my permission for \\\\\\ to participate in any and all Extra-Curricular activities.

+Signature of Parent

+A student/athlete may not participate in try-outs, practice or contests until this signed permission form is on file with the school.
+Please sign above, detach from the Code of Conduct, and return this form to the coach/club advisor.

-Code of Conduct Summary - September 2016
+LEVITTOWN PUBLIC SCHOOLS Code of Conduct Summary - September 2017

 This summary of the school district Code of Conduct has been developed as required by the New York State SAVE Act and will be distributed to students and parents at the beginning of the school year.
-The entire code is available at the Levittown District Website (www.Levittownschools.com).
+The entire code is available at the Levittown District Websit (www.Levittownschools.com).
 This Code has been adopted by the Board of Education and submitted to the New York State Education Department as required by law.
 The Code applies to all students, school personnel, parents, and other visitors when on school property (including school buses and vehicles) or attending school functions and extracurricular activities.
 The Code contains the following provisions: